-Undercover report on Best Friends agenda of breeder/breeding restrictions and breed specific legislation as in Denver's infamous Breed Ban
+Undercover report on Best Friends agenda of dog breeder and ownership restrictions as in Denver's infamous breed specific legislation Breed Ban.

 I took the plunge and attended the "emergency" Dangerous Dog Summit, sponsored by Best Friend's Animal Sanctuary (BFAS) held in Lakewood, CO which is in the shadow of Denver's deadly breed ban.

 Prior to attending the summit, I received numerous emails about BFAS but attended the summit with an open mind.
 Here is my summary of the 2.5 day summit:

 On the evaluation I turned in, I was very honest and let them know I could not support their efforts because of their thoughts on potential model-dog legislation and their 3-point national initiative. (*see below) I feel that the AKC, UKC, national & local breed clubs, any person who loves their dogs and wants to have the right to keep them, need to band together to develop our own initiative for model-dog legislation to counter what Best Friends Animal Society is proposing.